mrliptontea/PurpleMine2/README.md

 * Fixed #54: long checkbox lists will be scrollable
 * Fixed #62: anchors won't scroll the page
 * Fixed #69: fixed "remember me" checkbox layout on login page
+* Fixed #78: files not visible on list in wiki when there is a lot of them
+* Updated dependencies
+* Fixed #81: top watchers checkboxes were not visible on Firefox
+* Removed `checkbox` and `radio` mixins in favour of `check`
+* Fixed #83: editor tabs layout in Redmine 4.0

 v1.8.0 (2016-11-20):